1999 photo courtesy of XXX Drive-In

 July 1999 photo by David Bangs of Owner José Enciso next to a vintage soda dispensing barrel that was used at the original XXX Drive-In in Renton.
 The barrel had one spigot for plain soda, and separate spigots to add the Coca-Cola or Root Beer flavored syrups.

 The first drive-in restaurant in the Pacific Northwest was established in 1930 in Renton by A.H.
 Rutherford.
 The combination of Triple XXX Root Beer and food turned out to be a great idea which spread nationwide.
 Of all the XXXs that ever graced our country's landscape, Issaquah's is the only one left which sports the traditional barrel.
 Another Triple XXX still thrives in Lafayette, Indiana.

 Issaquah's original XXX Restaurant was located on Sunset Way near the location of Flintoft's Funeral Home.
 That restaurant, which was known by locals as "The Barrel", operated until the 1950's when the location was needed for a car dealer's parking lot.
 Today's XXX Root Beer Drive-In opened in 1968 at its current location.

 The restaurant serves up 1950's style hamburgers and dairy concoctions in large serving sizes, and is proud to host frequent gatherings of vintage automobile and motorcycle enthusiasts.

 Now a family-owned business, the restaurant was purchased in March 1999 by

-children.
-Originally from Mexico, Enciso has worked in restaurants since he was
+Jose Enciso and his wife.
+Originally from Mexico, Jose has worked in restaurants since he was

 a young teenager.
 He takes special pride in owning and improving such a